-3.12.1 Emeritus Status Procedure
+3.12.1 Emeritus/Emerita/Emeritx Status Procedure

-The candidate initiates application for emeritus status no later than September 15 in the year of consideration.
+The candidate initiates application for emeritus/emerita/emeritx status no later than September 15 in the year of consideration.
+In the event that the candidate is unable to initiate application, a tenured faculty member in the candidate's department or the candidate's department chair may do so on their behalf no later than September 15 in the year of consideration.
 A letter will be submitted to the departmental promotion and tenure committee with supporting documentation including a comprehensive curriculum vitae and record of the faculty member's achievement and contribution to the University and the appropriate discipline.
 The committee will review the application and make approval, or non-approval, as provided for other personnel decisions to the department chair.

-The department chair will forward his/her recommendation, with the supporting materials, to the appropriate dean.
-The dean will forward his/her recommendation, with the supporting materials, to the provost and executive vice chancellor by December 15.
-The provost and executive vice chancellor, after his/her review will forward his/her recommendation as well as the recommendations of the other reviewing individuals/bodies to the chancellor by February 15.
+The department chair will forward his/her/their recommendation, with the supporting materials, to the appropriate dean.
+The dean will forward his/her/their recommendation, with the supporting materials, to the provost and executive vice chancellor by December 15.
+The provost and executive vice chancellor, after his/her/their review will forward his/her/their recommendation as well as the recommendations of the other reviewing individuals/bodies to the chancellor by February 15.
 Upon approval of the chancellor, the provost and executive vice chancellor will submit the candidate's documentation to the Academic Affairs Committee of the Board of Trustees for consideration at the spring semester meeting.
-Candidates whose emeritus rank has been approved by the Board of Trustees are notified promptly.
+Candidates whose emeritus/emerita/emeritx rank has been approved by the Board of Trustees are notified promptly.
 The chancellor will confer the rank during the August annual meeting of the University.
-A letter of commendation shall accompany the emeritus faculty designation from the chancellor upon official notice of the faculty member's full retirement/long-term disability resignation from the University, i.e., at the end of any phased retirement service period or upon immediate, full retirement, or upon documentation of resignation due to long-term disability.
+A letter of commendation shall accompany the emeritus/emerita/emeritx faculty designation from the chancellor upon official notice of the faculty member's full retirement/long-term disability resignation from the University, i.e., at the end of any phased retirement service period or upon immediate, full retirement, or upon documentation of resignation due to long-term disability.